Facebook Twitter Instagram

 Flask’s Default Host and Port Settings

-By default, a Flask application runs on localhost (127.0.0.1) and port 5000.
-You can start a basic Flask application with the following lines of code:
+By default, a Flask app runs on localhost (127.0.0.1) and port 5000.
+You can start a basic Flask app with these lines of code:

 from flask import Flask